-The cost of fatal road traffic collisions in 2020 was £3.5 billion.
+The cost per casualty of a fatal road traffic collision in 2023 was £2.4 million.
 Even slight incidents have a high individual cost based on medical, police, insurance, lost output and 'human' (distress, suffering, pain) costs.
 There are then secondary costs to other people affected by a road traffic incident, for whom the consequence of delays could be considerable.